 A few years ago, Dan McCunney, 35, sought out medical care for what he thought was a heart attack.
 He felt dizzy and lightheaded, and his blood pressure and heart rate were elevated.
 He started driving to the hospital on the recommendation of nurses at an urgent care clinic, but then felt so out of sorts behind the wheel that he pulled over and called 911.

 After an overnight stay at the emergency room, and countless tests, doctors ruled out any heart-related issues.
 The next morning, a doctor diagnosed McCunney’s symptoms as a response to stress.
 (He later recognized this scare as his first panic attack.)
 He asked the doctor what to do if the same thing happened again.
 “Well, we all have stresses in life, so you’ll have to find a way to deal with that,” McCunney remembers the doctor saying.

-The doctor’s reply made a lasting impression.
+The doctor’s reply left a lasting impression.
 “Not having any frame of reference for what I was feeling,” McCunney says, “to hear the doctor say ‘we all have stress’ was really dismissive of an issue that was really scary for me at the time.”